Kim Seung-bin

-Kim Seung-bin (born 28 December 2000) is a South Korean footballer who plays as an attacking midfielder for 1.
-FC Slovácko.
+Kim Seung-bin (born 28 December 2000) is a South Korean footballer who plays as an attacking midfielder for Bucheon FC 1995.

 Career

 Kim came to FK Dukla Prague in 2019 within the framework of a sports project.
 After starting in the youth team, he started playing for the senior B-team in the 2019–20 season.
 In the 2020–21 season, he became a stable part of the Dukla Prague A-team, playing in the Czech National Football League as a forward.
 He scored 9 goals in 58 league games.

 At the end of 2022, he transferred to 1.
 FC Slovácko in the Czech First League.
 He moved from the forward position to the midfielder position.

 In 2023, he played regularly for Slovácko and became the first Korean player to establish himself in the Czech First League.

+In January 2026, Kim transferred to Bucheon FC 1995 to complete his mandatory military service in his home country.